 As a company scales, running the product organization becomes exponentially more complex.
-Should you double down on your existing product and market with richer offering and more price tiers?
+Should you double down on your existing product and market with richer offerings and more price tiers?
 Or should you expand to an adjacent market?
 Perhaps a new use case for a new market segment?
 Or create a new product?
 How should your team organize and plan?
+Could a product ops role help eliminate silos and improve team efficiency?
 When a company grows from sub 100, to 300, 2,000, or 10,000+ employees, each faces its unique challenges.
 This post outlines the learnings from building and rebuilding product and engineering teams at companies like PayPal, Shutterfly, Bigcommerce, and Feedzai, during their various scaling phases.

 Specifically, this post will cover five topics:

 - When is the time to review the “scaling problem”

 - How to organize your product teams

 - How to apply a portfolio approach to managing product